openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

     data:
       extra: YmFyCg==
   wirtePolicy: strict #strict for default, or use [`overwrite`, 'ignore']
-  targets: # options: ["cluster", "namespaces", "podLabelSelector", "namespaceLabelSelector"]
+  targets: # options: ["cluster", "namespaces", "workloadLabelSelector", "namespaceLabelSelector"]
     all: #all namespaces will be selected, except for kube-system, kube-public and the listed namespaces.
        - exception: some-ignored-ns-1
        - exception: some-ignored-ns-2
 - Status: #written by `ResourceDistribution` automatically if resource distribution failed.
-  description: "Resource distribution failed: Name Conflict." # logs: "Resource %s has existed in some namespaces, please rename your resource or use [`overwrite`, 'ignore'] writePolicy."
+  description: "Resource distribution failed: Name Conflict." # logs: "Resource %s has existed in some namespaces, please rename your resource or adopt [`overwrite`, 'ignore'] writePolicy."
   conflictingNamespaces:
     - name: some-conflict-ns-1
     - name: some-conflict-ns-2